 Most of us aren’t fond of the hard-sell approach.
 We’d rather engage with a brand and understand more about them before we get into the products or services they have to offer.

 To help customers and prospects get acquainted with your brand, it’s hard to beat the power and effectiveness of storytelling.
-In last week’s blog, we talked about the benefits of advertising by telling a story—it captures attention better than straight data or testimonials, helping you to stand out among competitors.
-And stories make a more memorable brand connection.
+In last week’s blog, we talked about the benefits of advertising by telling a story.
+It captures attention better than straight data or testimonials, helping you to stand out among competitors.
+In addition, stories make a more memorable brand connection.

-- Dark social.
-This term refers to the type of social sharing that can’t be tracked accurately, for example, the data that isn’t registered up by web analytics platforms.
-Messaging apps like Snapchat and Google Hangouts are popular places for consumers to share information—your business should be active on these channels where your message will be viewed less like a sales pitch and more like a friendly recommendation.
+Dark social refers to the type of social sharing that can’t be tracked accurately.
+For example, it can be data that isn’t registered by web analytics platforms.
+Messaging apps like Snap Chat and Google Hangouts are popular places for consumers to share information.
+Your business should be active on these channels where your message will be viewed less like a sales pitch and more like a friendly recommendation.

-Keep in mind that customer needs change all the time and their behaviors shift accordingly, so be sure to adapt your storylines to engage your audience.
+Remember, customer needs change all the time and their behaviors shift accordingly.
+Be sure to adapt your story lines to engage your audience.
 Timely, well-curated stories will let them know that your brand is not just cranking out content—you’re also listening to what they have to say.